 Futures contracts allow traders to speculate on what they think the future price of Bitcoin will be, by a given date.
-Futures contracts are uncommon on retail exchanges, with only a handful such as Kraken and Binance offering them.
+Futures contracts are uncommon on retail exchanges, with only a handful such as Kraken offering them.

 Risk management is a mixed bag of rules, tools and strategies unique to each trader to help mitigate any losses while trading.

 - First and foremost, never risk more than you can afford to lose.
 Bitcoin trading is not a get rich quick scheme, and even experienced traders can lose their account in one go when the market moves against them.

 - Making a plan and sticking to it.
 If changes need to be made, make them outside of your trading window, not during.

 Start a trading diary and log your trades.
 This will help you refine your trading strategy over time.

 - Using stop-loss orders.
 These help prevent further losses by setting a lower limit at which a trade should close if the market moves against you.

 - Setting a take profit limit.
 Set a profit target for each trade and stick to it.
 This helps ensure you take a profit instead of letting the trade run and risk losing any gains.